 A degree in Earth Sciences is crucial for getting a job in the mining or Oil & Gas industry and I had chance to get exposure of both the fields before coming into industry.
 I appeared in the interview and got selected.
 Before having the degree, I had the job in my hands.

-Managing with the local people of the area was also a challenge as we were working in their area and they have to agree with the work we are providing them.
+Managing the local people of the area was also a challenge as we were working in their area and they have to agree with the work we are providing them.
 So we need to show them how we are helping the country grow.

 Where do you work now?
 What do you do?